Covendocs

 coven daemon restart

-Restart should drain the old listener, release the previous socket, reopen the store under the selected state directory, and serve the same /api/v1 contract again.
+Restart should drain the old listener, release the previous local IPC endpoint, reopen the store under the selected state directory, and serve the same /api/v1 contract again.

 Stop